 Apply for scholarships at UTEP and learn more about the application process at the Office of Scholarships site.

 UTEP freshmen are invited to live on campus in Miner Village: UTEP's state of the art student housing complex.
 Miner Village's 12 apartment-style residence halls offer several floor plans, from cozy efficiencies to two and four-bedroom units.
 Check out floor plans, application information, rates and amenities online at the Miner Village web site.

 THEA/Texas Success Initiative (TSI)

-The Academic Advising Center advises students every semester, who have not successfully completed the Texas Success Initiative (TSI).
+The Academic Advising Center advises students who have not successfully completed the Texas Success Initiative (TSI).
 The purpose of the Texas Success Initiative is to ensure that students entering a Texas public college or university are prepared for college-level math, writing, and reading-intensive courses.

 The Student Assessment and Testing Office administers all UTEP placement test programs, including the placement tests to determine initial course placement in math, English, reading, English as a Second Language, Computer Information Systems, Spanish, French, Nutrition and other courses.

 For information on placement tests, visit our Student Assessment & Testing web site or call 915-747-5009 to find out more details about how you may test out of courses at UTEP.

 The TSI test will determine your placement in the appropriate math course at UTEP.
 The math sequence includes pre-college level courses including three developmental courses, one of which is offered only at El Paso Community College.
 (View a printable pdf for Math Sequence.)
 Once a student has taken the initial TSI test, a Higher Level Math Test is available (Calculus Placement Test) for students who wish to demonstrate academic readiness for Math 2301, Math 1411, or STAT 2480.